2nd African Symposium on "Scales of Development"

-Bard College Visit
+Bard College and USMA

 Dr. Amy Krakowka, MAJ Dylan Malcomb, and Kristine Ringler met with Bard College faculty last month to discuss the Department of Geography & Environmental Engineering’s research on Water Vulnerability in Africa.
 The USMA researchers met with Econometrics and Political Scientists Professors at Bard to form a collaboration effort among institutions.